vaporsjs/ethers.js/docs/v5/api/contract/example/README.md

     "event Transfer(address indexed from, address indexed to, uint amount)" ];

-// This can be an address or an ENS name const address = "dai.tokens.vapors.vap";
+// This can be an address or an VNS name const address = "dai.tokens.vapors.vap";

 // An example Provider